Brief Bio -

 Dept. of Physics and Astronomy at Michigan State University.

-I am also currently serving my second term as President of the Board of Directors of the SOAR Telescope.
-Among recent awards,
+I am also a member of the Board of Directors of the SOAR Telescope and recently served a second term

 a MSU College of Natural Science Award Faculty Mentoring Award in 2014, and